BiosignalsLibphys/Workshop101Biosignals/README.md

 Task: explore the International Space Station for 5 minutes.

-Sensors placement: place the electrodes on the chest.
+Sensors placement: place the electrodes on the chest according to the Einthoven's triangle.

 ### HAVE A NICE WORKSHOP! :)